Cartography: Aspects of map design

-Cartographic errors
+Deliberate cartographic errors

 Some maps contain deliberate errors or distortions, either as propaganda or as a "watermark" to help the copyright owner identify infringement if the error appears in competitors' maps.
 The latter often come in the form of nonexistent, misnamed, or misspelled "trap streets".
 Other names and forms for this are paper towns, fictitious entries, and copyright easter eggs.

 Another motive for deliberate errors is cartographic "vandalism": a mapmaker wishing to leave their mark on the work.
 Mount Richard, for example, was a fictitious peak on the Rocky Mountains' continental divide that appeared on a Boulder County, Colorado map in the early 1970s.
 It is believed to be the work of draftsman Richard Ciacci.
 The fiction was not discovered until two years later.

 Sandy Island in New Caledonia is an example of a fictitious location that stubbornly survives, reappearing on new maps copied from older maps while being deleted from other new editions.

 With the emergence of the internet and Web mapping, technologies allow for the creation and distribution of maps by people without proper cartographic training are readily available.
 This has led to maps that ignore cartographic conventions and are potentially misleading.